Hygiene Inpections of Dinking Water Installations in Buildings in accordance with VDI 6023

 A further test obligation, which relates to legionella in drinking water installations, is derived directly from the drinking water regulation.
 In the case of large-scale plants (> 400 liters of storage or> 3 liters of water from the storage tank to the final tap), the water is atomized (eg showers) every year or every three years the water is examined for legionella.

-The VDI / DVGW 6023 requires an additional qualification in the form of hygiene training from everyone who works on drinking water installations, in addition to the basic professional qualification.
+The VDI 6023 requires an additional qualification in the form of hygiene training from everyone who works on drinking water installations, in addition to the basic professional qualification.
 A distinction is made between a drinking water hygiene training course, type B (1 day), drinking water hygiene training for type A (2 days) and a briefing (for operators).
 The hygienic training type B is for all persons who erect and maintain drinking water installations.
 Persons performing planning tasks, carrying out responsible tasks or carrying out auditing activities require hygienic training according to type A.